 Bachelor of Science in Special Education

-The special education major meets a critical need across all 50 states for more teachers of children with disabilities.
-Upon completing this degree, students will be certified to teach mildly disabled children in grades K-8 and consult with teachers, children, and parents.
+The Special Education major meets a critical need for teachers wishing to work with students with disabilities.
+Upon completion of this degree students will be certified to teach children with mild disabilities in grades K-12.
+They will also be able to consult with other teachers, parents and children.

-Students can become certified in both elementary education and special education by the addition of one semester of schooling to complete student teaching in both areas.
-New regulations require special educators to not only collaborate with general education teachers, but to provide content instruction that is academically demanding and pedagogically sound.
-Therefore, the dual training provides greater accountability for the special educator.
+Students who become certified in special education at Saint Joseph’s College also complete the entire elementary education program.
+Regulations require special educators to not only collaborate with general education teachers, but to provide content instruction that is academically demanding and pedagogically sound.
+Therefore, this dual training provides greater accountability and allows flexibility when seeking employment opportunities upon graduation.

 At a Glance